dweggg/Inverter/README.md

 # ⚡Inverter⚡
 80kW (2x40kW), 600V, 3 phase inverter with FOC

-This is my Electronics Engineering final project, a dual 40kW, 600V, 3 phase inverter.
-The goal is to design and implement a bidirectional power inverter that is somewhat fault-tolerant.
+This is my Electronics Engineering bachelor thesis, a dual 40kW, 600V, 3 phase inverter.
+The goal is to design and implement a bidirectional inverter that is somewhat fault-tolerant.
 The inverter will use Field-Oriented Control, as well as having autotuning and testing features.
 The target power densities for the inverter are 50 kW/liter and 30 kW/kg, and it will be designed with a variety of control and power requirements in mind.

 ## 📁 Repository Contents
 This repository contains the following files and directories: